Best AI Smart Litter Boxes for Health Monitoring 2026

 - Shorter market track record than Litter-Robot — multi-year reliability data is still accumulating

-- Test strips require periodic replacement, adding a small ongoing consumable cost
+- Test strips need periodic replacement, a small ongoing consumable cost

 The Verdict

-For buyers whose goal is health monitoring, PETKIT Purobot Max Pro 2 is the answer.
-Its HIS of 9.0 — driven by urine pH analysis, AI stool classification, and condition-specific alerts — leads the category by a margin the consensus scores do not reflect.
-At $499, it costs $250 less than the Litter-Robot 4 while outperforming it on health intelligence by 3.3 HIS points.
+For buyers whose goal is health monitoring, PETKIT Purobot Max Pro 2 fits the brief without compromise.
+Its HIS of 9.0 — urine pH analysis, AI stool classification, condition-specific alerts — leads by a margin the consensus scores don't reflect.
+At $443, it costs about the same as the $449 Litter-Robot 4 while outperforming it on health intelligence by 3.3 points.

 Premium Pick: PETKIT Purobot Ultra